Alwaz1143/taskflow/README.md

 - Create and manage projects with title, description, deadline, and priority
 - Track project status (Not Started, In Progress, Completed)
+- View project statistics and distribution by status and priority
 - Dark/Light theme toggle with local storage persistence
 - Responsive design for all device sizes